byu-cpe/ecen520_student/bram_download/bram_download.md

 Run the putty program (or other terminal emulator) to verify it is working correctly (make sure to set the baud rate and parity correctly).
 Here are some ideas for verifying your design is working:
 * Type a few characters into the terminal and verify that the busy LED is on
+  * Make sure the empty signal goes low when you type
+  * Type a lot of characters to make sure the full signal goes high
 * Press the right button to see if the characters you typed show up on the terminal
 * Press the left button to see if the fight song is sent to the terminal
 * Consider typing these characters in the terminal: